diana-egas/aletheia-Mozilla/README.md

 - Flask Server
 -
 # Installation
+Before install flask make sure that you have version 3.6 ou newer of python .
 - Install [Flask](https://flask.palletsprojects.com/en/2.0.x/installation/#install-flask)
+You can install extension through chrome web store or download all files in respository.
+- Download all files and folders from [here](https://github.com/diana-egas/aletheia-chrome-extension)
+- Run local server
+`python3 server.py`

 # From beginning to end
 ### Step 1: Analyzing the problem